 And the flu can become particularly dangerous if you’re a senior, or have a chronic illness such as heart disease or diabetes.

-Unfortunately many end up even more confused than when they started.
-So let’s clear up that confusion once and for all.
+So let’s finally clear up the confusion once, and for all.

 Let’s start with symptoms of the common cold:

-- The symptoms for a cold typically build up over a day or two and are generally mild.
+- Cold symptoms typically build over a few days, and are generally mild.

-- Most of your symptoms will strike “above the neck” and they usually include a stuffy nose, sniffling, sneezing and perhaps coughing and a sore throat.
+- Most of your symptoms will strike “above the neck” and often include a stuffy nose, sniffling, sneezing and perhaps coughing and a sore throat.

-- A mild fever, mild body aches, a mild headache and mild tiredness can all occur with a cold, but are less typical than with the flu.
+- A mild fever, mild body aches, a mild headache and mild tiredness can occur with a cold, but are far less typical than with the flu.

-- Colds usually resolve with a week to 10 days and don’t usually lead to complications or more serious illnesses.
+- Colds usually resolve with a week to 10 days and don’t usually lead to complications or more serious illnesses or symptoms.

-- If your symptoms hang on well beyond 10 days you might have a bacterial infection and you should consider giving your doctor a call.
+- If your symptoms hang on well beyond 10 days, you might have a bacterial infection and you should give your doctor a call.

-And now let’s take a look at typical symptoms for the flu:
+Now let’s look at some of the typical symptoms for the flu, or influenza: